“If you place a thing in the center of your life

 Or your perspective on yourself of the world.

 No one can be the source of your content,

 It lies within, in the center.”

-Alarm goes off.
-Your immediate reaction is not “Yes, baby!
+The alarm clock goes off.
+Your immediate reaction isn´t “Yes, baby!
 I’m alive.
 Another day, Let’s get started!”

 Do you often get frustrated that you are not feeling motivated to give life your best shot?
 That actually, it is possible to have a more fulfilling life, if only you can work out how?

 Instead of spending time doing something that really sets your heart on fire, are you using your limited time on the planet on distractions to fill the gap from not having a sense of direction?

 If it goes on for too much time it can be soul destroying and draining.